-Daniel's recent experience at Jones Day includes: advising national and global financial institutions in regulatory obligations, internal investigations, regulatory investigations, and regulatory enforcement actions; defending global corporations in Australian class actions; acting for high-profile directors and officers in relation to investigations and enforcement actions, including successfully defending the former chairman of a financial services company and superannuation trustee in disqualification proceedings; acting for a financial institution in relation to the Royal Commission into Banking, Superannuation and Financial Services; and acting for the receivers of a public company in a claim against directors and officers for breaches of duties in connection to a satellite construction and launch project.
+Daniel's recent experience includes advising national and global corporations and financial institutions in relation to regulatory obligations, investigations, and enforcement actions; defending global corporations in Australian class actions; acting for high-profile directors and officers in investigations and enforcement actions, including successfully defending the former chairman of a financial services company and superannuation trustee in disqualification proceedings; acting for a financial institution in relation to the Royal Commission into Banking, Superannuation and Financial Services; and acting for the receivers of a public company in a claim against directors and officers for breaches of duties in connection to a satellite construction and launch project.

-Daniel experience prior to joining Jones Day includes: defending a credit rating agency in multiple Australian class actions; advising a hedge fund in litigation concerning its investment in hybrid securities listed on the ASX; acting for a financial services company in relation to allegations of misselling and negligent advice; and acting for the liquidators of special purpose finance companies in investigations and claims relating to taxation evasion schemes involving financial institutions in Australia, Israel, and Switzerland.
+Daniel's experience prior to joining Jones Day includes undertaking internal investigations for a major corporation in the transport sector; defending a credit rating agency in numerous Australian class actions; advising a hedge fund in litigation concerning its investment in hybrid securities listed on the ASX (Australian Securities Exchange); acting for a financial services company in relation to allegations of misselling and negligent advice; and acting for the liquidators of special purpose finance companies in investigations and claims relating to taxation evasion schemes involving financial institutions in Australia, Israel, and Switzerland.

 Australian Securities and Investments Commission Should Ponder Overseas Failure of "Why Not Litigate?"
 Mantra (Australia Financial Review)